To: Article_

 3. c.Renamed articles and categories automatically have redirects created for them, but redirects can be created for a single page, wildcard group, or even the whole site.

-4. d.Authors can be specified at a site, subsite, or article level.
+4. d.Authors can be specified at a site, subsite, or article level, and if they have a website, be a link to it.

-5. e.Guest mode for demonstration sites, with guest accounts, one of which can be public, as for the product's demonstration site.
+5. e.Guest mode for demonstration sites, with guest accounts, one of which can be public, as for the product's demonstration site, which allow multiple logins so many can navigate the site independently without being able to change anything.

 6. f.Inbuilt search facility, but an external search provider can be specified.